oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   keyname (i.e., it must itself be a complete node template description and not copied from another node template).

-The following code snippet shows and example node template definition:
+The following code snippet shows an example node template definition:
 ```
 node_templates:
   mysql: